hussien89aa/KotlinUdemy/README.md

 ## Complete source code of 17 Android Apps  that we build in "The complete Android Kotlin Developer course".
-Enroll today witht [ 95% discount](https://www.udemy.com/the-complete-kotlin-developer-course/?couponCode=UDMEYGITHUB).
+Enroll using a [ 95% discount coupon](https://www.udemy.com/the-complete-kotlin-developer-course/?couponCode=UDMEYGITHUB).

 ### In this course you will learn how to make online games, and apps for Android, using Kotlin.
 Bellow is list of open source Apps that we build in tutorial.